Does a Guardianship Override Parental Rights in Oklahoma?

 Related: Legal Custody versus Physical Custody in Oklahoma

-What is the Difference between Guardianship and Custody in Oklahoma?
+What is the Difference between Guardianship and Custody?

 All guardianship cases involve custody; however, most child custody cases are not guardianship cases.
-A guardianship takes place in Oklahoma when someone other than a parent has custody of a minor child.
-Child custody cases in Oklahoma involve a parent or custodian taking care of a minor child.
+A guardianship takes place when someone other than a parent has custody of a minor child.
+Child custody cases involve a parent or custodian taking care of a minor child.

-In order for a person other than a child’s parent to obtain a guardianship in Oklahoma, the parents must be deemed unfit or unavailable.
+In order for a person other than a child’s parent to obtain guardianship, the parents must be deemed unfit or unavailable.

-You must follow the Oklahoma guardianship process in order to obtain guardianship of a minor child.
-Your Oklahoma guardianship attorney will draft a guardianship petition and other supporting pleadings, file the guardianship case in the county court in Oklahoma where the child resides, and then present the guardianship pleadings to the assigned family law judge.
+You must follow the process in order to obtain guardianship of a minor child.
+Your attorney will draft a petition and other supporting pleadings, file the case in the county court in Oklahoma where the child resides, and then present the pleadings to the assigned family law judge.

 What Happens when Parental Rights and Guardianship clash in Oklahoma?

-Many circumstances related to child custody and parental rights lead to a conflict between parental rights and a guardianship in Oklahoma.
-Incapacitated adults, a contentious Oklahoma divorce, or an adult that is currently unfit or unable to care for their child can cause these issues to clash.
+Many circumstances related to child custody and parental rights lead to a conflict between parental rights and guardianship.
+Incapacitated adults, a contentious Oklahoma divorce, or an adult who is currently unfit or unable to care for their child can cause these issues to clash.

-Parents that are interested in keeping or recovering parental rights against a guardianship have rights to bring their issue to the court and show that they are fit to take on the role of parent again.
-However, a parent that does not have physical custody of their child and the child is in the custody of another adult through a guardianship must go to court to regain custody.
+Parents who are interested in keeping or recovering parental rights against guardianship have the right to bring their issue to the court and show that they are fit to take on the role of parent again.
+However, a parent who does not have physical custody of their child and the child is in the custody of another adult through guardianship must go to court to regain custody.

 Under Oklahoma law, parents are presumed to be the most appropriate party to raise minor children; however, if the parent is unfit to have custody of the child, the court may deny a request for parental rights, if it is in the best interest of the child to remain in the custody of the guardian.
 The primary focus of all guardianship and custody cases in Oklahoma is identifying what is in the best interest of the child.